scylladb/scylladb/docs/dev/testing.md

 ## Stability

 Testing is hard.
 Testing ScyllaDB is even harder, but we strive to ensure our testing suite is as solid as possible.
-The first step is contribuing a stable (read: non-flaky) test.
+The first step is contributing a stable (read: non-flaky) test.
 To do so, when developing tests, please run them (1) in debug mode and (2) 100 times in a row (using `--repeat 100`), and see that they pass successfully.